draeder/goodbook/README.md

 # GoodBook
-Return the Books, Chapters and Verses of the Holy Bible (KJV)
+Return Books, Chapters and Verses of the Holy Bible (KJV)